Don’t ask us, ask them

 The grand plan

-Dog-Ear Ventures CIC exists to encourage playful creativity in the UK, especially reading, writing and drawing.
+Dog-Ear Ventures CIC believes in the wellbeing benefits of playful creativity*, especially reading, writing and drawing.

-We also aim to support British bookshops, libraries and small-press publishers.
+We also try to support bookshops, libraries and small-press publishers.

 The ‘CIC’ bit of our name stands for ‘Community Interest Company’.
-It signifies that we have committed, officially, to re-invest all our profits back into the business, so that we can do more stuff for the reading, writing and bookselling community.
+It signifies that we have committed, officially, to re-invest all our profits back into the business – into future print runs, public events, improved distribution, and submission opportunities.

 Dog-Ear is more than a magazine – it’s a social-good project.